Introduction¶

 - Open

-, and complete setting up a default site.
-In this guide, we are using theHeadless site
+https://localhost:5001, and complete setting up a default site.
+In this guide, we are using theHeadless siterecipe.

 - Once the setup is complete, log in to the admin and create a new content type as following.
 (By navigating to